ianmilliken/portfolio/content/work/restless/index.md

 </c-revealer>

 <c-revealer container="true" curtain="true">
   <p>Restless picked Nanami Rounded, a clean & contemporary geometric sans-serif, as their brand font from a list of suggestions.
-Nanami compliments the branding well thanks to it's soft edges.
+Nanami compliments the branding well thanks to its soft edges.
 It's also highly legible making it a good choice for marketing and editorial purposes.</p>
 </c-revealer>

 <c-grid columns="1-2" fill="background">